JoeFan/mancalagame/README.md

 | Frequently Update                             |    No     |                  Yes |              No |
 | multiple client communication in same channel |    Yes    |                   No |             Yes |

+Defect of websocket: not supported by some web browser.

 For the Game is real time support, Websocket is faster than HTTP Connection.

 ### Model